MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central.md

 15. Click on the `Publish` icon at the top of the page.
 A pop-up window should appear to confirm the latest changes to be made to the template - then click on the `Publish` button

-## E. Connect your Device to the IoT Central Application
+## F. Connect your Device to the IoT Central Application

 1. Look up the `ID Scope` for your IoT Central application (using the left-hand navigation pane, select `Permissions` &gt; `Device connection groups`)